HCL-TECH-SOFTWARE/connections-doc/source/admin/troubleshoot/r_search_profiles.md

     -   Inactive users are not included in the search results for index searches.
 From the user interface with Full search options, check the **Include inactive users** checkbox to include inactive users in the search results.
 You cannot search for inactive users only.
 -   Search APIs:

-    All profile contents can be searched by profile search APIs, for more information, see [Profiles Search API](http://www-10.lotus.com/ldd/appdevwiki.nsf/xpViewCategories.xsp).
+    All profile contents can be searched by profile search APIs.

     When the name parameter is used in the search APIs, the database search is used; otherwise, the index search is used for the search APIs.

 -   Organization tag cloud